utdash/ASH-Website/README.md

 ---
 ```

 This is referred to as "front matter".
-The `layout` property refers to a file in the `/_layouts` folder.
+The `layout` property refers to a file in the `_layouts` folder.
 Each layout file contains `{{ content }}` somewhere.
 When Jekyll processes a page, it inserts all of that page's content
 into the location of `{{ content }}` in the specified layout file.